 Thieves stole 2,438 SUVs from Jan.
 1, 2008, through June 30, 2012, in the region, the most thefts in the U.S., and 725 were never recovered, the National Insurance Crime Bureau said in a report issued today.
 That’s nearly four times as many missing SUVs than in any other U.S. metro area.
 The region includes New York City, northern New Jersey and Long Island.

 Consumer demand for SUVs makes them lucrative for car thieves who target densely populated metro areas because of the access to luxury vehicles and proximity to major ports.
 General Motors Co.
-(GM)’s Chevrolet Tahoe and Chrysler Group LLC’s Jeep Wrangler were the least-recovered SUVs, the report shows.
+(GM:US)’s Chevrolet Tahoe and Chrysler Group LLC’s Jeep Wrangler were the least-recovered SUVs, the report shows.

 “If there’s a lot of interest in a car, thieves like it,” said Frank Scafidi, a spokesman at the National Insurance Crime Bureau.
 “People aren’t going to go through the trouble of exporting things that won’t bring a high premium on the other end.”